Zishaanmalik/Zishaanmalik/README.md

 # Hi, I'm Zishaanmalik Hubballi

-I work on understanding the internal mechanics of learning systems while building them into practical, high-performance implementations.
-My focus is on turning theoretical ideas into structured, efficient models that hold up in real-world scenarios.
-I enjoy building practical systems using deep learning, NLP, LLMs and classical ML, along with tools that help me understand model behaviour, optimization, and data flow.
+I like understanding how learning systems actually work, not just using them as black boxes.
+I spend most of my time building, experimenting with, and breaking AI/ML systems to understand what is happening inside them.

+My work has grown from classical machine learning and deep learning into model architecture research, LLMs, RAG, and agentic AI.
+I enjoy taking an idea from the mathematical or architectural level and turning it into something I can implement, test, and evaluate myself.

 ---

 ## 🔍 About Me
-- Interested in machine learning, deep learning, LLMs and applied AI
+- Interested in machine learning, deep learning, LLMs, RAG and agentic AI
-- I like understanding concepts by implementing them from scratch
+- I like understanding concepts by implementing models and systems from scratch
+- Researching and experimenting with custom neural architectures, adaptive computation and dynamic routing
-- Comfortable with backend logic, networking basics, and simulation-style programs
+- Building practical AI systems with LLMs, LangChain and LangGraph
-- Learning consistently and exploring different subdomains of AI
+- Interested in model behaviour, optimization, evaluation and understanding how information flows through a system
+- Always learning by building, experimenting and questioning how things work

 ---